pebwalker/pebwalker/content/thrill-of-the-hunt.md

 call    mw_syscall_table_init_from_ntdll
 ```

-The sample then performs PE sanity checks: various offsets are compared against obfuscated constants.
+The sample then performs PE sanity checks on ntdll: offsets are compared against obfuscated constants.
 These constants are the DOS magic MZ (`0x5A4D`) and PE (`0x00004550`):

 ```C
   mz_magic_ntdll = *ntdll_ptr;